bharat-khalate/springboot/README.md

 ## 🌱 2.
 Project - KM Agri Backend

-The **KM Agri** backend provides intelligent services for farmers to get expert guidance and AI-powered insights.
+The **KM Agri** backend provides intelligent services for farmers to get expert guidance and AI-powered insights (the jpa branch has the main logic).

 ### 🧩 Key Features